SavioDCosta/stackline/README.md

 # Stackline Assessment Challenge

 This is my submission for the Stackline Assessment Challenge for Fullstack Engineer.
-The project is deployed using Github Pages [here](https://saviodcosta.github.io/stackline/).
+The project is deployed using Github Pages.
+It is deployed on [saviodcosta.github.io/stackline/](https://saviodcosta.github.io/stackline/).

 ## Run Project
 1. Clone the repository to your local machine or via Github Codespaces.